yAOwzers/tp/docs/UserGuide.md

 2:[x] Return book (by: Oct 23 2020 12.00 PM)
 ```

-##### 3.3.5.2 Finding a task by tag
+##### 3.3.5.2 Finding by tag

 Finds any task that has a specified tag.
-The search is not case-sensitive.
+The search is case-sensitive.

 Format: `find /t[TAG]`